What Is a Fake WhatsApp Chat Generator?

 Step 1: Open the Generator

 Head to Mockly's WhatsApp messages generator.
-It runs in your browser—nothing to download.
+It runs in your browser.

 Step 2: Set Up Participants